I came to lasagna late in life.

 1 cup grated fresh Parmigiano-Reggiano cheese

 Preheat oven to 375°F. Combine ricotta, egg, nutmeg and black pepper in a small bowl.
 In a 9x13 baking pan, begin the assembly: spread a thin layer of sauce on the bottom.
 Top with a layer of the dry noodles (you make need to break some to fit them neatly in one layer), then plops of ricotta here and there (use 1/3 of the cheese).
-Add plops of sauce here and there (use 1/3 of the sauce), top with a layer of 1/3 of the mozzarella.
+Add plops of sauce here and there (use a bit less than 1/3 of the sauce), top with a layer of 1/3 of the mozzarella.
 Then again: noodles, ricotta, sauce, mozzarella.
 Then a third time.
 Finally, add a fourth layer of noodles, and spread the remaining sauce on the noodles.
 Top with the parmesan cheese.
 Cover with aluminum foil and bake for 45 minutes.
 Uncover, and bake 10 minutes more.
 Remove from the oven and allow lasagna to rest for 5-10 minutes before serving.

 That recipe sounds good and simplified compared to my family recipe.
 We add the meat, consisting of pork pieces, hamburg and sausage.
 Then, we use 3 hardboiled eggs and dice them up to be mixed in with the ragu.
 The rest is the same, and I do like to use the Barilla no-cook lasagna.
 I do place the noodles in water so that I don't loose too much sauce.
 Make sure to drain them well if choosing to do this, one doesn't want to water down the sauce.
 I will use a Porino sauce (with pork) for the bottom and sides so that there is enough for absorbtion.
 Why waste all of that good ragu!